 Test out and interact with the legal tech tool

-As with any new addition to your system, a legal tech tool must be tested, a step which will help to identify any sticking points and corrections to be made.
-In practice, this means that users need to pass along their feedback, thoughts and issues so that the tool and its settings can be adjusted accordingly.
+As with any new addition to your system, a legal tech tool must be tested, a step that will help to identify any sticking points and corrections to be made.
+In practice, this means that users need to pass along their feedback, thoughts, and issues so that the tool and its settings can be adjusted accordingly.

 You should not hesitate to interact with the teams at the legal tech publisher at the same time: after all, a legal tech tool is a service, not just a product!
 Dedicated teams are on hand to guide you through the installation of the tool and its day-to-day use.
 These teams also use your feedback to help develop the tool further, so that it can be increasingly adapted to your uses and requirements.